beartype/numerary/README.md

 It caches, so it’s faster.
 [Bang.
 Done.](https://youtu.be/cCmNYP1k12w)
-(NSFW warning.
+(NSFW warning.[^3])

+[^3]:

-Although, in retrospect, that warning probably should have been presented more prominently and earlier in this diatribe.)
+    In retrospect, that warning probably should have been presented more prominently and earlier in this diatribe.

 *TODO(@posita): Describe how this works.*